-I am a software engineer who works between Boulder, CO and Bloomington, IN.
-I currently live in Bloomington, IN with my partner and two naughty kitties.
-I have been employed at Kapost for over 4 years, where I have worked across the entire stack and set of products with a flair for the front-end.
+I am a software engineer who lives in Boston, MA with my partner and two naughty kitties.
+I work as a senior software engineer at Indigo Ag, building a marketplace for growers who work to sustainably feed our planet.
+Prior to this, I worked at Kapost in Boulder, CO for over 4 years, where I worked across the entire stack and set of products with a flair for the front-end.

 I learned to program while attempting to customize maps within Pokémon R/S/E games in high school.
 While editing in community provided tools, I started working on some assembly-level scripting without realizing it.
 This interest ultimately led me to work in the computer lab where I helped teach a Dreamweaver class and started down a path of creative work.